1988–89 Paris Saint-Germain FC season

-The 1988–89 season was Paris Saint-Germain's 19th season in existence.
-PSG played their home league games at the Parc des Princes in Paris, registering an average attendance of 17,502 spectators per match.
-The club was presided by Francis Borelli and the team was coached by Tomislav Ivić.
-Oumar Sène was the team captain.
+The 1988–89 season was the 19th season in the history of Paris Saint-Germain FC.
+PSG played their home league matches at the Parc des Princes, attracting an average of 17,502 spectators per match.
+The club's president was Francis Borelli, and the team was managed by Tomislav Ivić, with Oumar Sène serving as captain.
+PSG finished second in Ligue 1 and reached the round of 16 in the Coupe de France.
+Daniel Xuereb was the team's top scorer, netting 17 goals in all competitions, including 15 in the league.

 Players

-As of the 1988–89 season.
+Squad

+Players who featured in at least one official match for the club.